 Germany have qualified for Euro 2024 as the hosts, which will be their 14th consecutive appearance at the tournament.

-Therefore, there are 23 spots up for grabs in the European Qualifiers, which run from March 2023 until November 2023, as well as play-offs scheduled for March 2024.
+There were 20 spots up for grabs in the European Qualifiers, which run from March 2023 until November 2023.
+A further three places are available via play-offs scheduled for March 2024.